ashhik96/Wikipedia-Representation-Gaps/representation_gaps.md

 ### Trajectory Analysis: Where Progress Happens—and Where It Doesn't

-New regression analysis of 2015-2025 trends reveals which occupational gaps are closing versus frozen:
+Regression analysis of 2015-2025 trends reveals which occupational gaps are closing versus frozen:

 **Fields with measurable improvement:**
 - **Politics & Law (female)**: +1.95 pp/year — the fastest-improving major field